hyperlane-xyz/tendermint-rs/README.md

 [Tendermint] in Rust with [TLA+ specifications](/docs/spec).

 Tendermint is a high-performance blockchain consensus engine for Byzantine fault tolerant applications written in any programming language.
+This crate provides core types for representing information about Tendermint blockchain networks, including chain information types, secret connections, and remote procedure calls (JSON-RPC).

 ## Tendermint Core Compatibility